jaegertracing/documentation/content/docs/next-release/frontend-ui.md

 The `items` Array should contain one or more link configurations.

+### Search Input

+`search.maxLookback` allows to define the max look back interval that the ui will show in the select input.
+`search.maxLimit` allows to define the max limit that the input will let you search.

 ### Link Patterns

 The `linkPatterns` node can be used to create links from fields displayed in the Jaeger UI.